Dansk-Golf-Union/dgu-integration/docs/oauth-guide.md

 https://openid.net/specs/openid-connect-core-1_0.html#TokenRequest

 - client_id: Identifier of the client
+- client_secret: Access code for token (only in issued by DGU)
 - grant_type: This value is authorization_code.
 - redirect_uri: Redirection URI to which the response will be sent.
 Note that this must match a uri saved on our server.
 - code: The authorization code received from the authorize request